Skip to content

-The main audience of The Psychology of Juries is psychologists.
+The main audience of “The Psychology of Juries” is psychologists.
 But criminal lawyers can learn much from it, too Here I offer my brief review of: Kovera, Margaret Bull Ed.
 The psychology of juries.
 American Psychological Association, 2017.

 This 2017 book is a collection of chapters by leading psychology researchers in the field of juror and jury decision-making.
 Each reader will bring their own perspective to it.
 My perspective is that of a criminal trial lawyer who has been a longtime student of psychology.

-Trial lawyers and psychology
+Trial lawyers & psychology

 Trial lawyers have deep interest in jurors and juries.
 After all, they are the people who decide our cases, and the fates of our clients.
 We (trial lawyers) first study the law, including trial practice.
 Later we practice the law, including trials to juries.

 Lawyers have been around as a profession for hundreds of years.
 And the functional equivalents of lawyers have been around even longer (for example, Cicero, Jesus).
 During that history, lawyers have learned by reading, apprenticeship, and by doing.
-(We also learn by teaching, as anyone who has taught well knows.)
-This has been the substance of our professional knowledge, based upon our collective clinical experience conducting jury trials.
-Trial lawyer often believe we have a clinical understanding of the psychology of juries.
-But how solid is it?
+(We also learn by teaching, as anyone who has taught, knows.)

 Psychology is a scientific discipline that has been around for perhaps a bit over 100 years – short in comparison.
 Partly as a result, lawyers and courts have not been much influenced by psychological research.
 One need not have an opinion about whether that is a good thing.
 But a trial lawyer can learn a great deal from psychological research.
-And even more so when that research focuses on juror and jury decision-making.
+And even more so when that research focuses on juror, and jury, decision-making.

 Psychology of Juries: Why this collection?